WebDevJasonCameron/CharacterArchive/README.md

 - [ ] 13 - Use Java to build GUI application to CRUD character data with server DB
 - [ ] 14 - Rebuild CLI application to CRUD character data with server DB in GoLang
 - [ ] 15 - Rebuild GUI application to CRUD character data with server DB in GoLang
-- [ ] 16 - Rebuild GUI application to CRUD character data with server DB in NodeJS
+- [ ] 16 - Rebuild GUI application to CRUD character data with server DB in Node.js

+## Progress Pictures
+Yup.
+All my fans should see something cool here... where I'm actually making progress.